2022 Canadian Figure Skating Championships: Junior ice dance

-Novice results

-The novice competition was postponed to an unknown future date on December 30, 2021.
-Skate Canada later announced that the event would be rescheduled for February 26–27 in Calgary, Alberta.

 International team selections

 Four Continents Championships

 The 2022 Four Continents Championships were held from January 18–23 in Tallinn, Estonia.
 Teams were selected using the International Teams Selection Criteria.
 The entire team was named on January 9, 2022.

 Olympic Games

 The 2022 Winter Olympics were held from February 4–20 in Beijing, China.
 Teams were selected using the International Teams Selection Criteria.
 The entire team was named on January 9, 2022.

 World Junior Championships

 Commonly referred to as "Junior Worlds", the 2022 World Junior Championships were held from April 13–17 in Tallinn, Estonia.
 Teams were selected using the International Teams Selection Criteria.
 The initial entire team was named on January 14, 2022.
 Alternates and substitutions have been published by the ISU on March 25, 2022.

 The pair team of Homick and Haubrich failed to obtain the Short Program minimum Technical Elements Score by 0.85 points at the 2022 Bavarian Open.
 Consequently, on February 6, they have been replaced by 4th place holders Panetta and Thrasher, who already met all their TES.